-In 1979, an animated film named Lupin III: Castle of Cagliostro was released to Japanese theatres.
-It was an immediate smash hit and a notably unique take on the character of Arsene Lupin III, a travelling master thief and anti-hero.
+In December 1979, an animated film named Lupin III: Castle of Cagliostro was released to Japanese theatres.
+It was an immediate smash hit with anime enthusiasts, with a notably unique take on the character of Arsene Lupin III, a travelling master thief and anti-hero.
 Countless big names were attached to Castle of Cagliostro, including but not limited to Hayao Miyazaki, who made his directing and screenwriting debut.
 Along with Miyazaki’s debut came his now-iconic “Miyazaki heroines”, a type of female lead character who embodies the usual pluckiness and sense of adventure of a young male protagonist, but with added elements of cuteness and innocence.
 This first cinematic Miyazaki heroine was Clarisse De Cagliostro, and through a series of strange timing and coincidence, this character ignited what is now known as the “lolicon boom”.
 No English writer has yet tried to summarize this discomforting – and sometimes horrific – cartoon phenomenon, and I hope to create a piece of reference with this article.

 I’ve previously talked about this period in the anime industry.
 In short, lolicon is a truncation of “Lolita Complex” – a reference not just to the Vladmir Nabokov novel, but to a dissertation by Russell Raymond Trainer.
 Trainer’s book was written in 1965 and translated into Japanese in the early 1970s.
 The term “lolita complex” floated around for a few years, soon being condensed into “lolicon”, a noun for an individual attracted to idealized, cartoony young girls.